darkreapyre/itsacat/README.md

     - Repeat the above process for **NeuronLambda**, **S3TriggerLambda**, **LaunchLambda**, **TrainerLambda**  and any of the logs created by CodePipeline.
 5. Delete the S3 Bucket.
     - Open the S3 Service console.
-    - Highlite the bucket created at deployment time -> Delete bucket.
+    - Highlight the bucket created at deployment time -> Delete bucket.
     - Perform the same actions for the bucket used by CodePipeline for artifacts.
 6. Delete any Elastic Container Repositories (ECR) created by CodePipeline.
     - Open the amazon ECS Service Console.